RedPitaya/Documentation/appsFeatures/applications/spectrum/spectrum.rst

 Features
 ********

-The main features of the DFT Spectrum analyzer are described below:
+The main features of the DFT Spectrum analyser are described below:

 INPUTS:
 =======